 \section{Conclusions}

-In summary, we have formulated the existence of a complex force in light matter-interactions which splits into two, either scaled or instantaneous.
+In summary, we have formulated the existence of a complex force in light-matter interactions which splits into two, either scaled or instantaneous.
 The real part is the standard time-averaged force, RLF, due to transfer of Poynting momentum.
-The imaginary part, ILF, established here, stems from the exchange of reactive (i.e. imaginary Poynting) momentum and is linked to the accretion of what we find as reactive strength of canonical (i.e. orbital) momentum; and that, like the reactive energy, unavoidably appears as the incident wavefield hits the object.
-Due to the zero-time average characteristic of the ILF from monochromatic fields, it should be observable for subfrequency electromagnetic and optical pulses.
+The imaginary part, ILF, established here, stems from the exchange of reactive (i.e. imaginary Poynting) momentum and is linked to the accretion of what we find as the reactive strength of canonical (or orbital) momentum; and that, like the reactive energy, unavoidably appears as the incident wevefield hits the object.

 Within the area of nanophotonics, near-field effects and reactive quantities at the nanoscale are shown here to be of importance in connection with optical manipulation.
 Thus we highlight the main conclusions of this work: